happypeter/piki/index.markdown

 I start [piki](/piki/pages/piki_name.html), becasue I love [linfo](http://www.linfo.org) too much, so that I really want one for my own.

+you may like piki, if you are New to [Linux](/piki/pages/linux.html).

 <p><br /><b>Contact Information:</b></p>